Unlocked by SKALE Labs, Inc.

 • SKALE is a modular network of EVM-compatible chains with pooled security.
 As the pioneer of the chain subscription model, its main value proposition is offering a gas-free blockchain experience for end-users.

 • Chain pricing went live in January, yielding varied outcomes.
-Among the twenty SKALE chains, six are fulfilling their monthly subscription obligations, projecting ARR to be near $259,000.
+Among the twenty SKALE chains, nine are fulfilling their monthly subscription obligations, projecting ARR to be near $389,000.

-• The most recent SKALE chain launched in March 2023, meaning 18 months have passed since the last SKALE chain was created.
-SKALE chain growth will be a key metric to follow as the network’s economic sustainability depends on new chains joining the network and paying their monthly subscription fee.
+• The most recent SKALE chain launched in March 2023, meaning 19 months have passed since the last SKALE chain was created.
+SKALE chain growth will be a key metric as the network’s economic sustainability depends on new chains joining the network and paying their monthly subscription fee.

 Overview